tsaarni/cpp-subprocess/README.md

 accessed by the parent process.

 The library uses GNU extension `__gnu_cxx::stdio_filebuf` to construct iostream objects from file descriptors.
-It works on gcc and clang.
+It works on gcc and it can work also with clang as long as GNU's C++ standard library is used.

 ### Tutorial